bgd-labs/aave-gov-level-2-update/audits/SigmaPrime.md

 This point will not be addressed, as for the cases where a proposal needs to do two actions with the same parameters (which would be the case to trigger this exception), the actions should be added to the same payload which would then not trigger this point.

+**Resolution: Closed**

+The development team have opted not to fix this issue in accordance with the above comments.
+Sigma Prime agrees with these comments, that there is negligible security risk and genuine use-cases will combine multiple actions into a single proposal.